ray-project/ray/doc/source/rllib.rst

 -  `The Asynchronous Advantage Actor-Critic <https://arxiv.org/abs/1602.01783>`__
    based on `the OpenAI starter agent <https://github.com/openai/universe-starter-agent>`__.

+- `Deep Q Network (DQN) <https://arxiv.org/abs/1312.5602>`__.

 Proximal Policy Optimization scales to hundreds of cores and several GPUs, Evolution Strategies to clusters with thousands of cores and the Asynchronous Advantage Actor-Critic scales to dozens of cores on a single node.

-These algorithms can be run on any OpenAI gym MDP, including custom ones written and registered by the user.
+These algorithms can be run on any `OpenAI Gym MDP <https://github.com/openai/gym>`__, including custom ones written and registered by the user.

 Getting Started
 ---------------

-You can run training with
+You can train an example DQN agent with the following command

 ::

-    python ray/python/ray/rllib/train.py --env CartPole-v0 --run PPO --config '{"timesteps_per_batch": 10000}'
+    python ray/python/ray/rllib/train.py --run DQN --env CartPole-v0

 By default, the results will be logged to a subdirectory of ``/tmp/ray``.
 This subdirectory will contain a file ``config.json`` which contains the